Medium to Large Terrestrial Brown-spored Mushrooms

 they are only known

-from a limited number of habitats.
-The large species
+from a limited number of habitats, often old growth conifer forests,

 P. benzokauffmanii - large, drab purple cap tones.

 Hebeloma - Most quickly recognized by their viscid (usually non-hygrophanous) caps, which others on this page don't have.
 Those that have a partial veil actually have a cortina, like Cortinarius, but Hebeloma spores are (usually) duller brown, not rusty, and their odors are stronger.
 Hebelomas mostly smell like radish, but some are sweet.
-Medium sized, all >2.5cm and usually close to 5cm across, although some get larger (7.5cm or more).
+Medium sized, mostly >2.5cm and often close to 5cm across, although some get larger (7.5cm or more).
 Many are suspected to be poisonous.
 They are mycorrhizal.
-Hebelomas are sometimes thought to be part of the large Strophariaceae family, but sometimes considered near the core of their own family, the Hymenogastraceae (Hymenogaster is the traditional name of a trufflized Hebeloma).
+Hebelomas are thought to be the core of their own family, the Hymenogastraceae (Hymenogaster is the traditional name of a trufflized Hebeloma).
 Species identification is often difficult, even with DNA sequencing, as several species in a complex often share the same DNA in important regions, but sometimes show ecological and microscopic differences.

 Once again you can expect to find some species that cannot be identified.
 The group is in critical need of further study, but thankfully a study is underway!
 Here is what I have been able to glean so far:

-H. sinapizans grp - stocky, 10cm at times, medium brown, barely viscid, stem scales, hollow stem apex, perhaps bitter, no veil.
+H. megacarpum ('sinapizans') - stocky, 10cm at times, medium brown, barely viscid, stem scales, hollow stem apex, perhaps bitter, no veil.
 Radish.

-H. spoliatum (syrjense group) - only rumoured from here, but very distinctive for only growing on rotting carcasses.
+H. spoliatum (syrjense group) - only rumoured from here, but very distinctive for the ability to grow on or above rotting carcasses.
 Requires the ammonia released by the decaying nitrogen rich material.
-I'm not sure this counts as a mushroom growing on the ground, but it is medium brown (like the photo of H. sacchariolens) with no veil and no odor.
+I'm not sure this counts as a mushroom growing on the ground, but it is medium brown with no veil and no odor.
 Only recognizable as a Hebeloma by the viscid cap.
-The only hygrophanous Hebeloma.
+A hygrophanous Hebeloma.